Signup/Sign In

 fi

 The CONDITIONAL-COMMAND is a condition, and the if statement executes only when this condition is true.
-The then keyword is associate with the if and enclose the statements that execute when the if is true.
-Let's understand by an example.

 Example: if Statement

-In this example, first, a statement reads the user input and then validates that in the if conditional statement. if the user input is less than 20 then the if condition will execute.
+In this example, first, a statement reads the user input and then validates that in the if conditional statement.
+If the user input is less than 20 then the if condition will execute.

 #!/bin/bash